Countryman (magazine)

 To mark the magazine's 80th birthday, Words from the Countryman, edited by Valerie Porter, a selection of writing from the magazine, along with brief historical notes, was published in 2007.
-Porter notes that, whereas The Countryman had begun as a magazine principally for and about the farmer and others who live in the country, from the early 1980s until recently it often tended to favour the views of urban-dwellers who take their leisure in the country, many of whom are antagonistic to farmers.
+Porter notes that, whereas The Countryman had begun as a magazine principally for and about the farmer and others who live in the country, from the early 1980s until the 2000s it often tended to favour the views of urban-dwellers who take their leisure in the country, many of whom are antagonistic to farmers.

+In October 2023 the magazine ceased publication, with November 2023 being the final issue.